core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The hostname 'group1.com' resolves to the IPv6 multicast address G_ADDR.
 The proxy P performs this resolution upon receiving the group request from C.

-   Since such a request does not include the Uri-Port Option, P infers G_PORT to be the default port number 5683 for the 'coap' scheme.
+   Since such a request does not include the Uri-Port Option, P infers G_PORT to be the default port number 5683 for the "coap" URI scheme.

    Based on this information, P composes the group request and sends it to the CoAP group at G_ADDR:G_PORT.

 * Typically, S1_PORT and S2_PORT will be equal to G_PORT, but a server Sx is allowed to reply to the multicast request from another port number not equal to G_PORT.
 For this reason, the notation Sx_PORT is used.

-Note that this type of reverse-proxy only requires one unicast IP address (P_ADDR) for the proxy, so it is well scalable to a large number of servers Sx.
-Instead, the type of reverse-proxy in the example in {{sec-reverse-proxies-examples-ex2}} requires an additional IP address for each server Sx and also for each CoAP group that the proxy supports.
+Note that this type of reverse-proxy only requires one unicast IP address (P_ADDR) for the proxy, so it scales well with a large number of servers Sx.
+Instead, the type of reverse-proxy in the example in {{sec-reverse-proxies-examples-ex2}} requires one IP address for each server Sx and one for each CoAP group that the proxy supports.

 ~~~~~~~~~~~ aasvg
 C                                    P                      S1       S2